Actindo-AG/Documentation/EDI/Operation/05_ManageDataSources.md

     ![Data sources tab](../../Assets/Screenshots/EDI/Operation/DataSourcesListWithEntries.png "[Data sources tab]")

-3. Select the checkbox of the data source you want to delete.
+3. Select the checkbox of the data source you want to remove.
    The editing toolbar is displayed.

 4. Click the ![Delete](../../Assets/Icons/Trash03.png "[Delete]") (Delete) button.
-   The data source has been deleted.
+   The data source has been removed.

 5. Click the [SAVE] button.
     You have saved the definition settings.
 The *Exporter definitions* view is displayed.